 |caches||Define dependencies to cache on our servers to reduce load time.|

 The start of your pipelines definitions.
-You must define your build pipelines using at least one of the following:
+Under this keyword you must define your build pipelines using at least one of the following:

-- default (for all branched that don't match any of the following).
+- default (for all branches that don't match any of the following)

 - branches (Git and Mercurial)